Popular Mediation St Albans Questions Answered Here

-A: There is no other institution expect the court that can grant you a divorce.
+A: The family court that can grant you a divorce.
 Your divorce case will be examined by the court, and the verdict of the judge will be the final word.

 Q3: I don’t want anyone to know that we are getting a divorce.
 Can I do it without going to the court?

-Q4: Can we both hire the same lawyer?
+Q4: Can we both hire the same Solicitor?

-A: This is not possible as this is not allowed due to conflict of interest.
-So, you two have no other option but to go with separate solicitors if you want to go ahead with the divorce proceedings.
+A: This is not allowed due to conflict of interest.
+You must go with separate solicitors if you want to go ahead with the divorce proceedings.